project-oak/oak/docs/abi.md

 `wait_on_channels` return value will only fail for internal errors or if _all_ channels are invalid.

-- arg0: Address of handle status buffer
+- arg 0: Address of handle status buffer
-- arg1: Count N of handles provided
+- arg 1: Count N of handles provided
 - return 0: Status of operation

 ### channel_read